ksamirdev/NLP_LAB/README.md

 ## ▶️ How to Run

-### Option A: Google Colab
+### Option 1: Google Colab

-1. Open the notebook file.
-2. Connect to runtime.
+* Open any notebook.
-3. Run all cells sequentially.
+* Run all cells sequentially.
-4. Enter custom text for prediction (Assignment 2).
+* Follow instructions inside each notebook to explore outputs.

-### Option B: Local Machine
+### Option 2: Local Machine

-Install required libraries:
+Install dependencies:

 ```bash
 pip install nltk scikit-learn
 ```

-Then run the notebooks using Jupyter Notebook or VS Code.
+Launch using Jupyter Notebook or VS Code and execute the cells.

 ---

-## 🎯 Learning Outcomes
+## 🎯 What This Repository Demonstrates

-* Understanding of NLP preprocessing techniques
+* Foundations of NLP text preprocessing
+* Real-world sentiment classification systems
-* Practical implementation of TF-IDF
+* Feature engineering using TF-IDF
-* Training and evaluating ML classifiers
+* Machine learning model training and evaluation
-* Insight into real-world sentiment analysis systems
-* Comparing basic NLP processing with applied ML use cases
+* Advanced NLP concepts through fine-tuning
+* Practical understanding of end-to-end NLP workflows